[Originally published 2019. Updated October 2025]

 So be sure to read program descriptions carefully, and note that:

-Although I am not a college admissions coach, I hope you’ll find this link roundup helpful in your search and comparison of French programs offered at each of the nine undergraduate UC campuses.
+I’m not a college admissions coach, but I hope you’ll find this link roundup helpful in your search and comparison of French programs offered at each of the nine undergraduate UC campuses.

 4125 Dwinelle Hall, Berkeley, CA 94720